 Experience of the Compliance Officer

-The other major qualification for a hospital compliance officer is experience.
+The other major qualification for a healthcare organization’s Compliance Officer is experience.
 The HCCA requires at least one year of working experience to even apply for certification as a Certified in Healthcare Compliance (CHC) professional.

 A Culture of Compliance

-The compliance officer may be knowledgeable, talented, and industrious.
+The Compliance Officer may be knowledgeable, talented, and industrious.
 But the effectiveness of the compliance program is really the sum total of the efforts of all employees and staff members.
-One of the most important duties of the compliance officer is to foster a culture of compliance.
-Just like many other aspects of organizational performance such as quality and safety, a compliance officer cannot ensure compliance with laws and regulations as an individual.
+One of the most important duties of the Compliance Officer is to foster a culture of compliance.
+Just like many other aspects of organizational performance such as quality and safety, a Compliance Officer cannot ensure adherence to federal and state laws and regulations as an individual.
 The phrase we use to describe the compliance culture is “Do the right thing, always!”

-There are several good guides for conducting investigations – just ask Google!
+There are several good guides describing how to conduct investigations – just ask Google!
 And these guides are very useful when there is a suspicion of misconduct.
 But many compliance investigations are opened to deal with mistakes that people have made in one risk area or another.
 This is another circumstance where the culture of compliance is important.